Appealing a Citation

 P.O.
 Box 163551 Orlando, FL 32816-3551.

-You may also bring any documentation to the Parking Services Office in parking garage B or email us.
+You may also bring any documentation to the Visitor and Parking Information Center or email us.
 Any supporting documentation must be received in the office or postmarked by the tenth business day from the date of citation issuance.
 Supporting documentation must include your name, address, citation number (if known) and license tag number.

 The Appeals Committee is comprised of students, faculty, and staff members of the university who are appointed by the Vice President of Administration and Finance.
 Committee members are not affiliated with Parking and Transportation Services.

 - 2) Personal appeal (a date and time will be assigned after you complete the appeal form)

 If you schedule a personal appeal and are unable to attend, Parking Services must be notified at least 24 hours in advance of the scheduled hearing.
 If there is no notification, the citation will be considered valid and payable immediately to include any accumulated late fees.
 The decisions of the Appeals Committee are FINAL and BINDING whether the citation is upheld or the appeal is accepted.

 The type of appeal (written or personal) has no bearing on the outcome of the appeal.
 Re-appeals are not permitted.